 From Penn State

-The National Science Foundation funded this research.
+The National Science Foundation Office of Polar Programs supported this work.